SharePoint Migration Identity Mapping Tool

 Provide consent to allow the tool to access your Azure Active Directory.

-Run the following: SMAT.exe -GenerateIdentityMapping
+Run: SMAT.exe -GenerateIdentityMapping

 Open FullIdentityReport.csv in Excel.